theSaarco/vault-iguazio-deploy/README.md

 2. A `vault` Helm deployment in this namespace, which has a Vault server deployed.
 This has the following componenets installed:
    1. A `statefulset` and pods that will be deployed on your nodes.
 Specifically if you have a single node, a single pod `vault-0` will be installed
    2. Two services - one called `vault` which is a `ClusterIP` service exposing the `vault` pods, and another headless service used for internal communication with local pods called `vault-internal`
    3. The Vault pod has v3io fuse mount, so it can access v3io storage.
 It keeps the Vault internal storage on v3io.
 Specifically, the pod uses the `pipelines` user, and "borrows" the access key from the mlrun k8s fuse secret.
 The actual Vault storage is kept on `/User/vault/data`.
-The fuse mount and the path to storage are all configured in the [overrides.yaml](./overrides.yaml) file.
+The fuse mount and the path to storage are all configured in the [overrides.yaml](./overrides.yaml) file
+   4. An ingress will be created through which you can access the Vault UI.
+See below for details
 3. Vault will be initialized with a single-shard unseal key.
 It will also be unsealed and ready for use.
 A k8s secret called `vault-init` is created in the `vault` namespace that has two secret values in it:
    1. `root_token` - the root token which can be used to login to Vault and perform any configuration action
    2. `unseal_key` - the unseal key mentioned above (single shard) which can be used to unseal the Vault if it's locked for any reason